-The required strength of nonspecial segment members and connections shall be calculated based on the load combinations in the applicable building code that include the amplified seismic load.
-In determining the amplified seismic load the effect of horizontal forces including overstrength, E{mh} , shall be taken as the lateral forces necessary to develop the expected vertical shear strength of the special segment acting at mid-length and defined in Section E4.5b.
-Second order effects at maximum design drift shall be included.
+The required strength of nonspecial segment members and connections, including column members, shall be determined using the capacity-limited horizontal seismic load effect.
+The capacity-limited horizontal seismic load effect, $E{cl}$ , shall be taken as the lateral forces necessary to develop the expected vertical shear strength of the special segment acting at mid-length and defined in Section E4.5c.
+Second-order effects at maximum design drift shall be included.